roadrunner-server/docs/app-server/aws-lambda.md

 ### Application

-{% hint style="warning" %}
-The Go example below uses v4 plugins and the legacy `sdk/v4` pool API.
-It is not a v6 build recipe.
-For a v6 build, apply the [plugin import and contract migration](../customization/plugin.md#v6-migration) and test the Lambda adapter with the selected RoadRunner version.
-{% endhint %}
+The application uses v6 plugins, `pool/v2`, `goridge/v4`, and the HTTP protobuf messages from `api-go/v6`.
+Its RoadRunner module versions match the [RoadRunner source build](../intro/install.md#build-from-source).
+The adapter follows the protobuf request and response structure in the [AWS Lambda example](https://github.com/roadrunner-server/aws-lambda).

 We can create a simple application to demonstrate how it works: